Lupus/rust-staticlib-gen/README.md

 `cargo build` and fetch artifacts, and `rust-staticlib` virtual library to flag presence of Rust dependencies for the end users.

+**WARNING**: This is still highly experimental, use at your own risk!

 ## Table of Contents

 - [Problem Statement](#problem-statement)